Michael Peterson trial: Kathleen's death

-Suspicion surrounding Elizabeth Ratliff's death
+Elizabeth's death

-Elizabeth Ratliff, a friend of the Petersons, who died in Germany in 1985, had also been found dead at the foot of her staircase with injuries to the head.
+Elizabeth Ratliff, a friend of the Petersons and mother of Margie and Martha, had died in Germany in 1985.
+In what appeared to have been an accident and Peterson said was caused by a brain aneurysm, she had been found dead at the foot of her staircase with injuries to the head.
 Her death had been investigated by both the German police and U.S. military police.
-An autopsy at the time of her death concluded Ratliff died from an intra-cerebral hemorrhage secondary to the blood coagulation disorder Von Willebrand's disease, based on blood in her cerebrospinal fluid and reports that she had been suffering severe, persistent headaches in the weeks leading up to her death.
+An autopsy at the time of her death concluded Ratliff died from an intra-cerebral hemorrhage secondary to the blood coagulation disorder Von Willebrand's disease.
+This was based on blood in her cerebrospinal fluid and reports that she had been suffering severe, persistent headaches in the weeks leading up to her death.
 The coroner determined that the hemorrhage resulted in immediate death, followed by Ratliff falling down the stairs after collapsing.

-The Petersons had dinner with Ratliff and her daughters, and Peterson had stayed and helped Ratliff put the children to bed before going home.
-The children's nanny, Barbara, discovered the body when she arrived the next morning.
-Peterson was the last known person to see her alive.
+Patty and Michael Peterson had had dinner with Ratliff and her young daughters that night.
+Peterson had stayed and helped Ratliff put the girls to bed before going home.
+The children's nanny, Barbara, discovered Ratliff's body when she arrived the next morning.
+Peterson was the last known person to see Elizabeth alive.

-Before Peterson's trial, the Durham court ordered the exhumation of Ratliff's embalmed body, buried in Texas, for a second autopsy in April 2003.
+When the prosecution investigation found similarities between the deaths of the two women (head injuries after a fall down a staircase), they wanted further information.
+The Durham court ordered the exhumation of Ratliff's embalmed body in order to reexamine the cause of death.
 Arrangements were made for the Durham medical examiner, who had initially performed Kathleen's autopsy, to perform this reevaluation, over the objections of defense counsel who argued that the autopsy should be performed by Texas medical examiners.
-The body was then transported from Texas to Durham.
+The body was transported from Texas to Durham.
 The Durham M.E. found sufficient evidence drawn from the results of the second autopsy, along with new witness statements describing the scene, to overturn the earlier findings and list Ratliff's cause of death as "homicide".